top of page

 Founded by a couple of chocolate-lovers with world-spanning experience, their passion for this confection shows in glittering cabinets of every chocolate-made delight you can imagine, from pecan rochers to dark chocolate-shelled marshmallows.

-best dessert in Asheville - tea and berries
+Asheville Cottages - tea

 Image from Unsplash

 With plenty of coverage for dessert in downtown and west Asheville, I figured it's high-time I lend some love to the east.
-Not the first part of town most people put on their Asheville itinerary, but once you hear about this standout installment of my favorite local tearoom, I think you’ll find it's worth a visit all on its own.
+It's not the first part of town most people put on their Asheville itinerary, but once you hear about this standout installment of my favorite local tearoom, I think you’ll find it's worth a visit all on its own.

 First thing’s first: the tea.
 If you fancy yourself some kind of aficionado, then you’ll have a blast navigating their phonebook-sized tea-list all on your own.
 There really is something for every every palette in there.
 Sometimes I think they stock every tea known to man.